aaronsaray/mysql-presentation/README.md

          LEFT JOIN accounts AS t5 ON t5.parent_id = t4.id
          WHERE t1.name = 'Master Account'`
          - UGH!

+ - this model sucks, so much extra work, and if you delete a branch you may lose the entire path

 - Nested Set Model

+- Think of this as nested containers, with left and right node values